Two-Stage Metropolis-Hastings for Tall Data: Conclusion

 \section{Conclusion}

-The results from this analysis indicate there are a number of big data Bayesian methods which are effective in obtaining/approximating the posterior distribution more quickly than traditional methods.
-The two-stage Metropolis appears to be a very fast and scalable method since it is accurate even when a small percentage of the data is used.
-The introduction of a two-stage Metropolis combined with the consensus method shows promise for even larger datasets.
+The results from this paper indicate there are a number of tall data Bayesian methods which are effective in obtaining/approximating the posterior distribution more quickly than traditional methods.
+Two-stage MH is simple to implement, fast, and overall more efficient than consensus, subsampling, or unmodified MH algorithms in our applications.
+Combining two-stage MH with the consensus method shows promise for even larger datasets in which the data cannot fit in RAM.
+Future extensions to this work include applying the method to handle more complicated likelihoods, and finding better likelihood approximations which are still computationally cheap to evaluate.

-It is important to note there exists a trade-off between the accuracy and the scalability of the methods above.
-Methods which sample from the true posterior are typically limited to datasets which can fit within RAM (i.e. parallel likelihood, two-stage method) whereas methods which can handle larger datasets that may not fit in RAM have no theoretical guarantees for convergence to the true posterior distribution (i.e. consensus and combined consensus/two-stage methods).
-Further work needs to be done to develop methods which are scalable to datasets which are too large to be contained within RAM and also converge to the true posterior distribution.

-Other extensions to this work include finding ways to randomly select partitions for use in the consensus method and combining existing and new methods in other innovative ways.
-Furthermore, the proposed algorithms will be generalized to handle data adaptive nonlinear classification problems.